Shut up and Write on November 18: boost your writing!

-In a Shut Up and Write session we quietly work together.
-The shared concentration bubble will give wings to your writing.
+In a Shut Up and Write session we quietly work together in a set time slot of two hours.
+You need to prepare your session beforehand to get the most out of it (see below).
+The shared concentration bubble with your working peers will give wings to your writing.

 Your Personal Preparation

-To be productive, it is wise to identify the first tiny steps you need to take, so you will know exactly what to do during the session.
+To be productive, it is essential to identify the first tiny steps you need to take.
+That way, you will know exactly what to do during the session.
 Below, I have listed some examples of what these steps may contain:

 - You have just started your research project